savob/savobajic.ca/content/projects/personal/esc/esc-v4.md

 <figure>
 <img src="/images/esc-v4-udpi-schematic.png">
-<figcaption>Fig. 8 - Different versions of my pyUDPI interface schematic.
+<figcaption>Different versions of my pyUDPI interface schematic.
 Power connections are omitted for simplicity as they were simply Vcc to Vcc and GND to GND.</figcaption>
 </figure>

 This worked, although at a very slow upload speed of a couple hundred bytes a second.
 But hey, *it worked!*